mabn17/React-Express-boilerplate/README.md

 ### Concurrently

 [Concurrently](https://github.com/kimmobrunfeldt/concurrently) is used to run multiple commands concurrently.
-I am using it to run the webpack dev server and the backend node server concurrently in the development environment.
+We are using it to run the webpack dev server and the backend node server concurrently in the development environment.
 Below are the npm/yarn script commands used.

 ```javascript
 "client": "webpack-dev-server --mode development --devtool inline-source-map --hot",